Joan Carson

-Joan Carson (born 29 January 1935) is a Unionist politician in Northern Ireland.
+Joan Carson (born 29 January 1935) is a former Ulster Unionist Party (UUP) politician in Northern Ireland who was a Member of the Legislative Assembly (MLA) for Fermanagh and South Tyrone from 1998 to 2003.

+Background

 Born in Enniskillen, Carson studied at Enniskillen Collegiate School and Stranmillis College before working as a teacher.
 In 1997 she was elected to Dungannon Borough Council for the Ulster Unionist Party (UUP), and at the 1998 Northern Ireland Assembly election, she was elected in Fermanagh and South Tyrone.
-In 1996 he was an unsuccessful candidate in the Northern Ireland Forum election in Fermanagh and South Tyrone.

 Carson stood down from her council seat in 2001 and from her Assembly seat at the 2003 election.
 She is currently a UUP party officer.